 The U.S. dollar is our functional and reporting currency.
 However, a significant portion of our operating expenses are incurred in NIS.
 As a result, we are exposed to the risk that the NIS may appreciate relative to the dollar, or, if the NIS instead devalues relative to the dollar, that the inflation rate in Israel may exceed such rate of devaluation of the NIS, or that the timing of such devaluation may lag behind inflation in Israel.
 In any such event, the dollar cost of our operations in Israel would increase and our dollar-denominated results of operations would be adversely affected.
 We cannot predict any future trends in the rate of inflation in Israel or the rate of devaluation, if any, of the NIS against the dollar.
-For example, although the dollar appreciated against the NIS in 2018 by 8.1%, the dollar depreciated against the NIS during 2019 and 2020 by a total of 14.2%.
-If the dollar cost of our operations in Israel increases, our dollar-measured results of operations also could be adversely affected if we are unable to effectively hedge against currency fluctuations in the future.
+For example, the dollar depreciated against the NIS during 2021 by a total of 3.2%.
+If the dollar cost of our operations in Israel increases, our dollar-measured results of operations will be adversely affected.
+Our operations also could be adversely affected if we are unable to effectively hedge against currency fluctuations in the future.